Venus figurine: Interpretation

-Despite being thought as one of the most 'fertile sources of debate in all of archeology', Venus figurines appear to be relatively unstudied as a whole.
-The consequences of this is that they have fallen victim to generalised stereotypes that fail to acknowledge morphological variation and differing contexts.
+Despite being thought as one of the most 'fertile sources of debate in all of archaeology', Venus figurines appear to be relatively understudied as a whole.
+A consequence of this is that they are subject to generalised stereotypes that minimize morphological variation and differing contexts.
+Nevertheless, there have been many differing interpretations of the figurines since their discovery.

-Nevertheless, there has still been many differing interpretations of the figurines since their discovery - one of which comes from Helen Benigni.
-In her book, Emergence of the Goddess, she argues that the consistency in design of these featureless, large-breasted, often pregnant figures throughout a wide region and over a long period of time suggests they represent an archetype of a female Supreme Creator.
-Neolithic, Bronze Age, and Iron Age inhabitants likely connected women as creators innately tied to the cycles of nature.
-Through this, it was believed that women's birth and menstrual cycles aligned with lunar cycles and tides.

-One interpretation came from McCoid and McDermott who suggested that because of the way these figures are depicted, such as the large breasts and lack of feet and faces, these statues were made by women looking at their own bodies.
-They suggest that women during the period would not have had access to mirrors to maintain accurate proportions.
-This theory also provides an explanation as to why many of the Venus figures do not have faces or heads, as the creators would need mirrors to do so.
-However, Michael S. Bisson critiqued this theory by suggesting that alternatives, such as puddles, could have been used as mirrors.
+McCoid and McDermott suggested that because of the way these figures are depicted, such as the large breasts and lack of feet and faces, these statues were made by women looking at their own bodies.
+They state that women during the period would not have had access to mirrors to maintain accurate proportions or depict the faces or heads of the figurines.
+The theory remains difficult to prove or disprove, and Michael S. Bisson suggested that alternatives, such as puddles, could have been used as mirrors.

+It has also been suggested that the size and shape of the figures makes them suitable for holding through childbirth.

 It has been suggested that they may be a sign of an earlier prevalence of steatopygia, now associated principally to women of certain African or Andamanese ancestry.

 However the Venuses do not qualify as steatopygian, since they exhibit an angle of approximately 120 degrees between the back and the buttocks, while steatopygia is diagnosed by modern medical standards at an angle of about 90 degrees only.

 Another modern interpretation, providing an explanation for visible weight variety amongst the figurines, comes from Johnson et al. Here, they argue that differences in the statues can be said to relate to human adaption to climate change.
 This is because figurines that are seen to be obese or pregnant originate to the earlier art from 38,000 to 14,000 BP - a period where nutritional stress arose as a result of falling temperatures.
 Accordingly, they found a correlation between an increase in distance from glacial fronts and a decrease in obesity of the figurines.
 This was justified as survival and reproduction, in glacial, colder areas, required sufficient nutrition and, consequently, over-nourished woman may have been seen as the ideal of beauty in these areas.

+In "The Mythology of Venus Ancient Calendars and Archaeoastronony," Helen Benigni argues that the consistency in design of these featureless, large-breasted, often pregnant figures throughout a wide region and over a long period of time suggests they represent an archetype of a female Supreme Creator.
+Neolithic, Bronze Age, and Iron Age inhabitants likely connected women as creators innately tied to the cycles of nature.